buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The target of a spell must be within the range of the spell.
 For a spell like Arcane dart, the target is a creature.
 For a spell like fireball, the target is the point in space from which the sphere of fire explodes.
 Most spells have a range expressed in meters.
 Some spells can only target a creature (including yourself) with whom you are in physical contact.
 Other spells, like the shield spell, only act on you: these spells have a range of *personal*.
 A spell that has an area of effect of *an ally* can also be cast on yourself.

-Spells that create cones or lines of effect that originate from you also have personal range, indicating that you are the point of origin of the spell's effect (see *Areas of Effect* later in this chapter).
+Spells that create cones or lines of effect that originate from you also have personal range, indicating that you are the point of origin of the spell' \*\*s effect (see *Areas of Effect* later in this chapter).

 ### Casting Spells in Armor